Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 }
 ```

-This file is a nix epression.
-The function "mkDerivation" use a nix expression block as input to build a derivation of the "hello" package.
+The function "stdenv.mkDerivation" use a nix block as input to build a "derivation" of the "hello" package, by executing for you the standard building operations (configure, make, make install).
-You can see some attributes (attributes are set of key/value pairs) like version/2.1.1.
+Some sets of key/value pairs, called attributes, are passed as environment variables to the build script of "mkDerivation" function.
+In the above nix expression, (version/2.1.1) is an example of such key/value pair.

-The building process of this "hello" program needs some tools : a standard development environment (stdenv), a function to download the source code (fetchurl).
+The building process of "hello" package needs some tools : a standard development environment (stdenv), a function to download the source code (fetchurl).

-The stdenv.mkDerivation is a builtin function which executes the standard building operations (configure, make, make install).
+### What is a derivation:
+A derivation consists of a build script, a set of environment variables and a set of dependencies (source files or other derivations).
+The Nix language is used to describe such derivations.

 Create a test directory and put the nix expression in a hello.nix file: